PhD Criminology (University of Hull, 2008)

 Prior to joining USW in 2015, Helen worked for Leicestershire Police for over twelve years.
 In 2008, whilst working full-time, Helen received her PhD from the University of Hull.
 Her PhD was funded by the ESRC and entitled ‘The pains of custody: how young men cope through the criminal justice system’.
 Helen utilised quantitative and qualitative research methods in police and court custody suites, and a young offender’s institution.
 She interviewed young male detainees and prisoners about their experiences, and developed the notion of the ‘pains of custody’, which exist at some or all stages of the criminal justice system, and help to explain why self-harm can be used as a coping mechanism.

 Helen’s areas of research are homicide, major crime investigation and the use of forensic science and technology.
 As part of the HIFS Project, Helen has gained experience of interviewing senior investigating officers, detectives, forensic scientists and other experts.
-The research also involved Helen undertaking ethnographic observations of nine ‘live’ homicide investigations, observing different aspects of investigation from crime scene to court.
+The research also involved Helen undertaking ethnographic observations of eleven ‘live’ homicide investigations, observing different aspects of investigation from crime scene to court.
 Helen and Prof. Fiona Brookman have disseminated early findings from the project at a number of academic conferences and presentations to police and forensic science practitioners.
 In March 2019, Helen and Fiona submitted written evidence to the House of Lords Science and Technology Committee Enquiry into forensic science.

 Prior to joining USW in 2015, Helen worked for Leicestershire Police for over twelve years which included roles as a Crime Recorder/Receiver, Research Officer, Protecting Vulnerable People Intelligence Analyst and, most recently, four years as a Review Officer in the East Midlands Special Operations Unit Regional Review Team.
 During this time, Helen worked independently and as part of a team reviewing undetected homicides, domestic homicides, stranger rapes, ‘cold cases’, serious and organised crime, and long term missing persons.
 Helen has developed a number of specialist skills through her work experience, including: